On the One-Loop Exactness of Gravity Partition Function

 \subsection{Three-loop contribution in \texorpdfstring{$D=3$}{D=3}}

 The three-loop contribution to the partition function is significantly more complex.
+This can be seen from the variety of diagrams that appear at this perturbation order (refer to Figs. \eqref{fig:threeloopnoghost}, \eqref{fig:threeloopsnowman}, \eqref{fig:threeloopcylinder}, and \eqref{fig:threeloopMB}.
 Although some diagrams turn out to be zero under dimensional regularization (for example, the diagrams \eqref{fig:trefoil}, \eqref{fig:turtle}, \eqref{fig:bear}, \eqref{fig:snowman}, and \eqref{fig:snowmanghost}), the remaining graphs contribute with several terms that are non-zero three-loop integrals.
 After lengthy work, discarding integrals that are zero by dimensional regularization, one can reduce all of them to a single master integral $I$:

 So all non-zero diagrams contribute to the partition function with a term proportional to \eqref{eq:I.integral.2}.
 This is summarized in table \eqref{tab:diagrams.contribution.3d}.
 The three-loop effective action is